Prof. Dr. Konrad Rieck

 Email: firstname.lastname@example.org (PGP key)

 My research interests revolve around computer security and machine learning.
-This includes the detection of attacks, the analysis of malicious software, and the discovery of vulnerabilities, as well as learning with structured data, such as sequences and trees.
+This includes the detection of computer attacks, the analysis of malicious software, and the discovery of vulnerabilities.
+I am also interested in efficient algorithms for analyzing structured data, such as sequences, trees and graphs

 See all publications.

 Editorial board of the Journal of Machine Learning Research (JMLR)

 Guest editor of the special issue "Threat Detection, Analysis and Defense" in JISA

 Steering committee of the GI SIG Intrusion Detection and Response (SIDAR)